purijatin/njexl_wiki/01-Language-Features.md

     x = null
     y = x?:5 // sets y = 5

-Which is also known as null coalescing operator.
+There is also a null coalescing operator.
 In fact it is slightly better, given 'z' does not even exist in the context :

-    y = z?:15 // sets y = 15 - if z does not even exist!
+    y = z??15 // sets y = 15 - if z does not even exist!

 Thus, it is also an undefined coaleasing operator.